 The Republic has implemented legislative and administrative measures to combat corruption, including the ratification of the Inter-American Convention Against Corruption (Convención Interamericana contra la Corrupción) and the creation of the Procuraduría Especializada de Corrupción Administrativa (Special Corruption Public Prosecutor's Office), a specialized branch of the Ministerio Público (Public Prosecutor's Office).
 The Special Corruption Public Prosecutor's Office is currently investigating the Odebrecht and Embraer corruption cases, among other corruption cases.
-In addition, on January 10, 2017, President Medina issued Decree No. 6-17, which designated an independent commission to investigate the tender process and adjudication of the engineering, procurement and construction contract related to the two thermal coal units in Punta Catalina, Baní, province of Peravia that was awarded in 2013 to the consortium formed by Constructora Norberto Odebrecht, S.A., Tecnimont S.p.A. and Ingeniería Estrella S.R.L.
-On June 30, 2017, the independent commission issued a report that indicated that it had found no evidence of any criminal or illicit activity relating to the tender process and adjudication of these contracts and recommended that the same consortium continue performing the concessioned works to avoid undue delays and increased costs in connection with the project.
+In addition, on January 10, 2017, President Medina issued Decree No. 6-17, which designates an independent commission to investigate the tender process and adjudication of the engineering, procurement and construction contract related to the two thermal coal units in Punta Catalina, Baní, province of Peravia that was awarded in 2013 to the consortium formed by Constructora Norberto Odebrecht, S.A., Tecnimont S.p.A. and Ingeniería Estrella S.R.L.